finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

     PortfoliosApi apiInstance = new PortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio.
     String code = "code_example"; // String | The code of the portfolio.
-    try {
+Together with the scope this uniquely identifies the portfolio. try {
       DeletedEntityResponse result = apiInstance.deletePortfolio(scope, code);
       System.out.println(result);